kenjennings/Melbourne-House-C64-Book1-For-Atari/README.md

 The **".bas"** text of the BASIC files have several versions.
 These are plain text that has not yet been entered into Atari BASIC.
 Commands may be present in their abbreviated form (e.g. R. and PL. for REM and PLOT, etc.) These are Work In Progress files to figure out what the code is doing, and determine the Atari equivalents, so it is possible they can't be ENTER'ed into Atari BASIC...

-- The "commentary" file is the C64 BASIC program with each line commented, and followed by an explanation of what the line is doing, and then followed by the equivalent Atari commands if applicable.
+- The **"At8_commentary"** file is the C64 BASIC program with each line commented, and followed by an explanation of what the line is doing, and then followed by the equivalent Atari commands if applicable.

-- The regular file for the Atari is the same as the commentary file with the C64 commands removed.
+- The **"At8"** file for the Atari is the same as the commentary file with the C64 commands removed.

-- The "stripped" file is the Atari version above with most of the extra commentary removed.
+- The **"At8_stripped"** file is the Atari version above with most of the extra commentary removed, so it resembles the original C64 code, but works for Atari.

 **Atari BASIC**